 David gives back to the community through his pro bono representations by helping people with limited means navigate through difficult legal matters on a pro se basis.
 He most recently assisted a client in a substantial litigation regarding a guardianship in Delaware Family Court.
 David’s pro bono representations also include helping those who cannot afford to file for Chapter 7 bankruptcy.

-David has been recognized for his work in by Chambers USA and Best Lawyers in America 2016 through 2019.
+David has been recognized for his work by Chambers USA and Best Lawyers in America 2016 through 2020.
 David was previously named a rising star by Super Lawyers and was named in M&A Advisor’s “40 Under 40 Legal Advisors.”
 See Award Methodology.

 As published in: Law360 March 1, 2019